 Akai Professional MPK2 – 25 Key MIDI Controller

 Akai products come with their VIP software that has some world-class VST’s.
-This an award-winning software that instantly gives you sounds that you can use right out of the box.
-I really like the drum-pads on this keyboard as they are velocity-sensitive and they aren’t buggy at all.
-A big problem with cheap MIDI products is that the pad functionality isn’t great.
+This award-winning software instantly gives you sounds that you can use right out of the box without taking time to program anything.

-Depending on what size you get, you will either get 8 drum-pads or 16.
-The 25 key instrument comes with 8 pads and any size up comes with 16 pads.
+Depending on what size keyboard you get, you will either get 8 or 16 drums pads.
+This 25 key MIDI controller comes with 8 pads and any size beyond that comes with 16 pads.
 So if pads are something you desire, you might want to purchase a keyboard with more than 25 keys.

-Having A MIDI keyboard controller that doesn’t have serious glitch problems is a very good thing.
-There’s nothing more frustrating than trying to map out MIDI and have it not register with your computer or device.
-The power supply for this is a USB cable, like most products.
-Something nice is that this MIDI keyboard comes with MIDI out and USB.
+The power supply for the Akai MPK2 is a USB cable, like most products.
+Something helpful with the product is that this MIDI keyboard comes with MIDI out and USB.

 Overall Thoughts On The Akai Professional MPK2

 The Akai Professional MPK2 is an exceptional option for serious producers and musicians.

 The Novation Launchkey MK2 has come so far for the original Novation keyboards.
 The first synth I ever purchased was a Novation, and that was about 8 years ago.